FINTLabs/fint-sse/README.md

 ## Configuration

-When creating a new instance it is possible to send in `FintSseConfig`.
-This contains the following configuration options:
+When creating a new instance it is possible to send in `FintSseConfig` with the following configuration options:
 * sseThreadInterval (long) -  The time between the two SSE connection threads in milliseconds, this is 10 minutes by default
 * concurrentConnections (boolean) - If two connection threads are enabled/disabled.
 By default the client will run two simultaneous SSE connections.